Cornwall Court fire: Victims

 Two firefighters from Mong Kok Fire Station, Senior Fireman Siu Wing-fong, 46 years old with 24 years' experience, and Fireman Chan Siu-lung, 25 years old with one year of service, died from smoke inhalation on the top floor of the building while trying to reach trapped residents.
 Survivors reported that the two officers had given them their oxygen breathing apparatus even while continuing to carry the heavy cylinders.

 One of the two civilian victims was a 77-year-old woman, on the ninth floor, and the other was a female staff member at the nightclub, surnamed Man and aged 39, who had been asleep with colleagues.
 Her burned body was found in the nightclub after the fire was extinguished.

 Aftermath

-The fire was declared extinguished at 15:13, but the building remained closed pending an investigation into the cause of the fire.
+The fire was extinguished at 15:13, but the building remained closed pending an investigation into the cause of the fire.
 Residents were provided with temporary shelter in Mong Kok Community Centre, although some refused to leave their homes.

 The southbound side of Nathan Road was reopened by evening, the pedestrian walk outside Cornwall Court was blocked till 12 August.